saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/testcafe.md

 ### `filter`
 <p><small>| OPTIONAL | OBJECT |</small></p>

-Specify which filters to apply to know which tests to exectutes.
+Specify a set of criteria to limit which tests in the `src` directory to execute for the suite.

 ```yaml
   filter: